Toshiba, Fujitsu and Vaio mulling PC units merger - Nikkei

-Japanese electronic companies Toshiba Corp (6502.T), Fujitsu Ltd (6702.T) and Sony Corp (6758.T) spinoff Vaio are mulling a combination of their PC operations, according to a Nikkei report.
+Dec 3 Japanese electronic companies Toshiba Corp , Fujitsu Ltd and Sony Corp spinoff Vaio are mulling a combination of their PC operations, according to a Nikkei report.

 Vaio will likely be the surviving company, while Toshiba and Fujitsu will make investments and transfer operations to combined entity, according to the Nikkei report.